dr-JT/pupillometry/README.md

 # pupillometry <img src = "man/figures/logo_small.png" align = "right" />

-An R Package to preprocess pupil data
+> An R Package to preprocess pupil data

-The package contains various functions for different steps in the preprocessing pipeline, such as interpolation or baseline correction.
+The package contains various functions for different steps in the preprocessing pipeline, such as interpolation, smoothing, and baseline correction.

 The pre-processing steps are based on what has commonly been used in the literature and influenced by sensible preprocessing methods suggested by